jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 I think research logs tend to generally focus too much on what one did rather than what one felt.
 This log aspires to have a healthy mix of both.

 ## October
+### October 20th
+- Started writing post on [[posts/bft-json-crdt|a BFT JSON CRDT]]
+- Ran into a potential problem with message forgery...
+	- Seems like [Kleppmanns's Paper](https://martin.kleppmann.com/papers/bft-crdt-papoc22.pdf) doesn't address cases where, say a Byzantine node tries to send a message *on behalf* of another node (as it knows the unique IDs of other nodes) and forges an update.
+	- This is possible as the unique ID doesn't have any other properties that guarantee that only that the node with the ID can send that message.
+	- We would potentially need some sort of [[thoughts/Public-key Infrastructure|PKI]] assumption where the unique ID of a node is its public key and the ID is the signed digest of the message
+- This is (sort of) confirmed in [Kleppmann's 2020 paper](https://arxiv.org/pdf/2012.00472.pdf)
+	- "We assume that each replica has a distinct private key that can be used for digital signatures, and that the corresponding public key is known to all replicas.
+We assume that no replica knows the private key of another replica, and thus signatures cannot be forged"

 ### October 19th
 - Picked up *Seeing Like A State* again, it feels a lot more relevant to my research now for some reason
 	-  We can think of a [[thoughts/RDF|triple store]] as a distributed and fragmented SQL database, where instead of tables with rows and value, we have entities with attributes and values.